sundas586/Data_Warehousing/README.md

 If a row is present in both Table_A & Table_B, the we take it only once in table_C to avoid duplication.

+# Data Value unification

+The values in DWH shoukd re2flect same as production data values